Military Women's Memorial: Description of the Hemicycle

 On top of the Hemicycle was a terrace 24 ft wide.
 Originally, access to the terrace was granted only by going to the either end of the Hemicycle, through a pedestrian gate, and up some stairs.
 Above each arched entrance to the pedestrian stairs was a granite eagle.
-But these entrances were never opened, and remained locked for more than 50 years.
+But these entrances were never opened and remained locked for more than 50 years.

 Memorial Avenue diverged north and south at the Hemicycle, passing through wrought iron gates into Arlington National Cemetery.
-The north gate was named the Schley Gate after Admiral Winfield Scott Schley, son of American Civil War Commanding General Winfield Scott and hero of the Battle of Santiago Bay during the Spanish–American War.
+The north gate was named the Schley Gate after Admiral Winfield Scott Schley, son of American Civil War Commanding General Winfield Scott and hero of the Battle of Santiago de Cuba during the Spanish–American War.
 The south gate was named the Roosevelt Gate for President Theodore Roosevelt.
 In the center of each gate, front and back, is a gold wreath 30 in in diameter.
 Each wreath cradles the shield of one of the armed services that existed in 1932: The United States Marine Corps and United States Army on Roosevelt Gate, and the United States Navy and United States Coast Guard on Schley Gate.
 (The United States Air Force did not exist until 1947.)
 The iron portion of each gate was divided into 13 sections by wrought iron fasces, and above six of the sections were iron spikes topped by gold stars.
 Each gate weighed 4 st.

 The 50 ft tall granite pylons at either end of the Hemicycle and on the eastern side of each gate were topped by decorative granite funeral urns.
 Each pylon was also adorned with a gold-gilded lamp.
-The pylons did not have deep foundations, but were set about 3 ft into the soil.
-They were not anchored to the soil in any way, but used their own weight for stability.
+The pylons did not have deep foundations but were set about 3 ft into the soil.
+They were not anchored to the soil in any way but used their own weight for stability.